 Providing services to people with special needs is both rewarding and demanding.
 Special education teachers who want a higher-level role in the decisions that impact the daily lives of their students can take their career to the next level by becoming a Special Education Administrator.

-Effective leaders in special education need to have some general qualifications, as outlined by Special Education Careers in "The Art of Special Education Administration."
+Effective leaders in special education need to have some general qualifications.
 In addition to being strong leaders, effective administrators need to have strong managerial skills.
 It's important to also have experience in the classroom, as that helps to understand what your staff goes through daily and provides hands-on experience in understanding students.
 All administrators need to be problem-solvers as well as decision-makers to be successful in achieving goals and carrying out plans.

 Typically, administrators in special education have a variety of responsibilities in addition to making sure students' needs are being met.
 These include strategic planning, monitoring budgets, compliance with federal and state rules and regulations, improvement of academic outcomes, and guidance and support for teachers, principals and other administrators.